Sensory Joy in Neurodivergent Adults: How to Reclaim Play and Regulation

 - Mema Mansouri

-Sensory experiences, whether visual, tactile, auditory, or movement based, can be powerful sources of regulation, pleasure, and play.
-When we honor these needs instead of suppressing them, we make space for healing, creativity, and connection.
+When we honor sensory needs instead of suppressing them, we create space for healing, creativity, and connection.

 Sensory seeking refers to the desire for certain kinds of stimulation.
 For some, this means craving deep pressure, spinning, crunchy foods, bright lights, or background sounds.
-These preferences aren’t random; they’re ways the nervous system finds balance.
+These preferences aren’t random.
+They’re ways your nervous system finds balance.

 Neurodivergent individuals (such as those with autism, ADHD, or sensory processing differences) often experience heightened or under responsive sensory input.
 Seeking out certain sensations isn’t a flaw; it’s a form of self-regulation.